jackyzha0/quartz/content/Foundations/Process.md

 ### Development
 Realizing and developing my [[Knowledge/Dictionary/Process]] is a priority for me.
 I base it almost 100% on English-language sources.

-- [[Knowledge/Mental models/Modele mentalne]] - understanding and using them is a superpower, it helps in thinking and decision-making - and I believe that our lives are about them.
+- [[Knowledge/Mental models/Mental models]] - understanding and using them is a superpower, it helps in thinking and decision-making - and I believe that our lives are about them.
-- [[Knowledge/Books/Książki]] - reading is for me one of the main elements of my development process
+- [[Knowledge/Books/Books]] - reading is for me one of the main elements of my development process
 - [[Knowledge/Podcasts/Podcast]]
 - Specialization and Generalization - I do not have any specialization.
 I learn everything about everything ([[Knowledge/Books/Range]] & [[T-Shape Leader]])